S. Illinois ends North Dakota State’s 39-game winning streak

 Avante Cox had seven receptions for 138 yards for Southern Illinois.
 His 65-yard catch set up Williams’ 1-yard touchdown run on fourth down to give the Salukis a 17-0 lead with about a minute left in the second quarter.

-Salukis quarterback Nic Baker, filling in for senior Kare Lyles who left with a rib injury during last week’s game against North Dakota, had a TD pass and was 17-of-23 passing for 254 yards.
+Salukis quarterback Nic Baker, making his first career start and filling in for senior Kare Lyles, who left with a rib injury during last week’s game against North Dakota, was 17-of-23 passing for 254 yards.
+His 6-yard touchdown pass to Landon Lenoir stretched the Salukis’ lead to 24-7 early in the fourth quarter.

+“It’s what I hope for, it’s what I’ve dreamed of,” Baker said.
+“I kind of want those moments.”

 Zeb Noland threw a 37-yard Hail Mary touchdown pass that was tipped to Jake Lippe that pulled the Bison to 17-7 at the break.
-Jalen Bussey’s 63-yard run set up Noland’s 5-yard touchdown run with 2:16.
+Jalen Bussey’s 63-yard run set up Noland’s 5-yard touchdown run with 2:16 remaining.

+Noland was 13 of 24 for 159 yards.
+Bussey finished with 72 yards on three carries.
+The Bison were held to 268 yards of offense and their time of possession was just 18:34.

 It was Southern Illinois’ first win against the Bison since a 24-14 home victory on Sept.
 26, 2009.